utilyre/uvim/README.md

-   As you see in the commented line, you can configure a server by calling the `setup` function. `setup` requires a table of options that will be used to configure the LSP.
-You can find these options in the LSP's documentations.
+   As you see in the commented line, you can configure a server by calling the `setup` function. `setup` requires a table of options that will be used to configure the server.
+You can find these options in the server's documentations.

    **NOTE**: `[lsp-name]` isn't always the same as the binary you've installed from mason.
 See [server-mappings.md][server-mappings.md] for more